GLOBAL MARKETS-Stocks slide as jobs data makes Fed move unclear

 * Dollar mixed as data spurs uncertainty over Fed

-* Long-dated U.S. bonds rally, short-dated notes slip (Add close of European bond, stock markets)
+* Long-dated U.S. bonds rally, short-dated notes slip (Add U.S. market open, byline, dateline; previous LONDON)

 By Herbert Lash